conveyal/analysis-backend/README.md

 start it with `java -Xmx2g -jar target/analysis.jar`

 You can then follow the instructions to get the [analysis-ui frontend](https://github.com/conveyal/analysis-ui) started with `yarn start`.
-If you want to avoid starting the frontend yourself, you the default value of `frontend-url` will use a prebuilt copy of the frontend provided by Conveyal, but there are no guarantees this version of the frontend will be compatible with the version of analysis-backend you are using.
+If you want to avoid starting the frontend yourself, the default value of `frontend-url` will use a prebuilt copy of the frontend provided by Conveyal, but there are no guarantees this version of the frontend will be compatible with the version of analysis-backend you are using.